openmobilityfoundation/mobility-data-specification/compliance/README.md

 There are three intended audiences of this API:

-1. Agencies, as consumers in the form of automated compliance measurement, and as creators of policy
+1. Agencies, as consumers in the form of automated compliance measurement from their digitally-enforcable Policy documents
 2. Providers, so that they can get real-time feedback their compliance status as measured by their supervising Agency
 3. Tooling companies that want to create applications for visualization, analysis, and reporting on compliance status